-A victim on the register has access to more services and information than a general member of the public.
+Victims on the register have access to more services and information than a general member of the public.

-If you are the victim of an offence you are eligible to be placed on the DCS Victims' Register.
-You can also be eligible if a person dies as a result of the crime and you are part of their immediate family.
+If you are the victim of an offence for which the offender is in prison or under community supervision you are eligible to be placed on the DCS Victims' Register.
+In the case of homicide offences, registration is open to members of the deceased person’s family.

 We can sometimes help those who have not been directly impacted by the offence in question.

 For example when you have given evidence in court or you are victim of domestic violence and the offender is in prison for an unrelated crime.

 Each case will be slightly different but we will help where we can.
 If you have any questions please contact us.

 You are not eligible if you committed or took part in the crime.

 If you'd like to apply you can do so by using the online victims registration form.
 Aternatively you can download and fill out one of the following forms:

 - Victims Registration form - If you are registering against someone who is prison

 - Victim Registrations Form (Bonds and Orders) - for anyone registering against someone under community based supervision